ll.daemon – Forking daemon processes

 time.sleep(1)

-The stdin, stdout, and stderr arguments are file names that will be opened and be used to replace the standard file descriptors in sys.stdin, sys.stdout, and sys.stderr.
-These arguments are optional and default to "/dev/null".
-Note that stderr is opened unbuffered, so if it shares a file with stdout then interleaved output may not appear in the order that you expect.
+stdin,stdout, andstderrarguments are file names that will be opened and be used to replace the standard file descriptors insys.stdin,sys.stdout, andsys.stderr.
+These arguments are optional and default to"/dev/null".
+Note that stderr is opened unbuffered, so if it shares a file with stdout then interleaved output may not appear in the order that you expect.pidfilemust be the name of a file.start()will write the pid of the newly forked daemon to this file.stop()uses this file to kill the daemon.usercan be the name or uid of a user.start()will switch to this user for running the service.
+IfuserisNoneno user switching will be done.In the same way

 Open the standard file descriptors stdin, stdout and stderr as specified in the constructor.